-- 2. Plaintiff was born in 1970 and used J&J Baby Powder and Shower to Shower, the "Products," for nearly her entire life.
-As a direct and proximate result of using the Products, Plaintiff was diagnosed with ovarian cancer by pathology following her total abdominal hysterectomy, pelvic mass resection, omentectomy, bilateral pelvic lymph node dissection, bilateral periaortic lymph node dissection and pelvic washings.
-Plaintiff resided at 8135 Friends Avenue, Whittier, CA 90602 at the time of her diagnosis. - 3.
-Defendant, Johnson & Johnson ("J&J"), is a New Jersey Corporation with its principal place of business in the State of New Jersey. - 4.
-At all pertinent times, Johnson & Johnson was engaged in the business of manufacturing, marketing, testing, promoting, advertising, selling, and/or distributing the Products.
-At all pertinent times, Johnson & Johnson regularly transacted, solicited, and conducted business in all States of the United States, including the State of California. - 5.
-Defendant, Johnson & Johnson Consumer Companies, Inc. is a New Jersey corporation with its principal place of business in the State of New Jersey. - 6.
-At all pertinent times, Johnson & Johnson Consumer Companies, Inc. was engaged in the business of manufacturing, marketing, testing, promoting, advertising, selling, and/or distributing the Products.
-At all pertinent times, Johnson & Johnson regularly transacted, solicited, and conducted business in all States of the United States, including the State of California. - 7.
-At all pertinent times, all Defendants were engaged in the research, development, manufacture, design, testing, sale, advertising, and marketing of the Products, and introduced such products into interstate commerce with knowledge and intent that such products be sold in the State of California.
+2. Plaintiff was born in 1922 and used J&J Baby Powder and Shower to Shower, the "Products," for nearly her entire life.
+As a direct and proximate result of using the Products, Plaintiff was diagnosed with ovarian cancer by pathology following her Type 2 radical oophorectomy with retrograde total abdominal hysterectomy, bilateral salpingo-oophorectomy, partial rectosigmoidectomy with stapled side-to-end low rectal anastomosis, bilateral ureterolysis surgery on November 12, 2013.
+Plaintiff resided at 816 Gonzales Street, Solana Beach, CA 92075 at the time of her diagnosis.

+Defendant, Johnson & Johnson ("J&J"), is a New Jersey Corporation with its principal place of business in the State of New Jersey.

+4. At all pertinent times, Johnson & Johnson was engaged in the business of manufacturing, marketing, testing, promoting, advertising, selling, and/or distributing the Products.
+At all pertinent times, Johnson & Johnson regularly transacted, solicited, and conducted business in all States of the United States, including the State of California.

+5. Defendant, Johnson & Johnson Consumer Companies, Inc. is a New Jersey corporation with its principal place of business in the State of New Jersey.

+6. At all pertinent times, Johnson & Johnson Consumer Companies, Inc. was engaged in the business of manufacturing, marketing, testing, promoting, advertising, selling, and/or distributing the Products.
+At all pertinent times, Johnson & Johnson regularly transacted, solicited, and conducted business in all States of the United States, including the State of California.

+7. At all pertinent times, all Defendants were engaged in the research, development, manufacture, design, testing, sale, advertising, and marketing of the Products, and introduced such products into interstate commerce with knowledge and intent that such products be sold in the State of California.